Akshin0906/CS108/Blog2.md

-# The Game Lab
+# Game Lab

-## Game 1: Over/Under
+## -Over/Under

-In Over/Under, two teams take turns choosing a card and asking a question.
-The rest of the players then have to come to a conclusive answer.
-The questions are numerical, and the player who picked the card must guess whether the answer is over or under the number they chose.
-If their guess is correct, they get to keep the card and the turn continues.
+In Over/Under, two teams take turns selecting a card and posing a numerical question.
+The other players then must come to a conclusion regarding the answer.
+The player who chose the card must then guess whether the answer is higher or lower than the number given.
+If the guess is correct, they can keep the card and the turn passes to the next team.

-## Game 2: Fluxx
+## -Fluxx

-Fluxx is a game that requires 2 or more players and is perfect for any type of gathering.
-The game is easy to learn, but offers endless possibilities and strategies, making each game unique and different.
+Fluxx is a card game that is perfect for any type of gathering and requires 2 or more players.
+It is easy to learn and offers endless possibilities and strategies, making each game unique and different.
+Players draw and play cards which can change the rules and goals of the game.
+The object of the game is to match the Keeper cards with the current Goal card in order to win.

-In Fluxx, players start with basic rules, but the game changes constantly as players draw and play cards.
 There are four types of cards: Action, Keeper, Goal, and Rule.
 Each turn, a player draws a card and plays a card, changing the rules and goals of the game.
-The ultimate goal is to match the Keeper cards with the current Goal card in order to win.

 <img width="598" alt="image" src="https://user-images.githubusercontent.com/54965062/217737688-4caa42b1-9bc2-49cc-81e0-04b3146fb106.png">

-Our group was composed of five players, and we started the game with basic rules.
-It didn't take long for the game to change as we began to draw and play cards.
-The Action cards allowed us to complete various actions, such as drawing extra cards or swapping keepers with other players.
-The Rule cards changed the rules of the game, making it more challenging and exciting.
-The Keeper cards were used to set up for victory, and the Goal cards defined what was needed to win the game.
+Our group of five players began the game with a few basic rules.
+However, it didn't take long for things to change as we started playing with Action, Rule, Keeper, and Goal cards.
+The Action cards enabled us to perform actions such as drawing extra cards or swapping Keepers with other players.
+The Rule cards modified the rules of the game, making it more exciting.
+The Keeper cards gave us a way to set up for victory, and the Goal cards showed us the conditions for winning.